ipfs-inactive/docs/content/guides/concepts/dnslink.md

 ### Publishing using a subdomain

-While you can publish the TXT record to the exact domain (as in the example above) if you so wish, it can be more advantageous to publish DNSLink records using a special subdomain called `_dnslink`.
+While you can publish the TXT record to the exact domain if you so wish, it can be more advantageous to publish DNSLink records using a special subdomain called `_dnslink`.
 This enables you to improve the security of an automated setup, or delegate control over your DNSLink records to a third party without giving away full control over the original DNS zone.

 For example, [`docs.ipfs.io`](https://docs.ipfs.io) does not have a TXT record, but the page still loads because a TXT record exists for `_dnslink.docs.ipfs.io`.
 If you look up the DNS records for `_dnslink.docs.ipfs.io`, you'll see its DNSLink entry: